All Episodes

 He wouldn't even need legislation to be voted on.

-And the last two years of the Obama presidency would be where I mean balls to the wall socialism would happen.
+And the last two years of the Obama presidency would be where, I mean, balls to the wall socialism would happen.

 Whatever.

-Nobody can stop him.
+Nobody could stop him.

 And this is a giant wrench in the works.